Vinyl-Davyl/Vinyl-Davyl/README.md

 ### Not just your Ordinary DEV!

-- ✨ Why chase, when I'm the Catch....
+- ✨ Why chase, when I'm the Catch...
 - 🔭 Working hard to improve my emotional intelligence
 - 🌱 I’m currently learning alot of things rn
 - 👯 Looking to collaborate with other Devs and contribute more to open source